Wandalen/wGraphBasic/doc/version.eng/README.md

 <details><summary><a href="./tutorial/Abstract.md">
       Abstract
   </a></summary>
-  General information about the module GraphExtra.
+  General information about the module GraphBasic.
 </details>